About us

 Communication

-• Making sure our people and our suppliers are aware of this policy
+• Making sure our people and our suppliers are aware of our strategy

-• Taking opportunities to educate our people about relevant sustainability practices including signage in our offices, email/newsletter communications and organising external speakers/presentations
+• Educating our people about relevant sustainability practices including recycling signage in our offices, email/newsletter communications and organising external speakers/presentations

 • Gathering information about environmentally sustainable business practices.

-Buddle Findlay holds Toitū carbonzero service certification in line with PAS 2050 for our service offerings.
-We are proud to take science based action to sustain the life of this place, our people and our future and have been certified as net carbonzero for 2021, the third year in a row.
+Buddle Findlay holds Toitū net carbonzero certification in line with PAS 2050 for our service offerings.
+We are proud to take a science-based approach to guide how we better sustain our people and our future on this planet.
+We have been certified as net carbonzero since 2019.

-A Toitū carbonzero certified service is a net zero carbon service certified in line with international best practice.
+A Toitū net zero carbon certification is in line with international best practice.

 Recent environmental achievements